Creating assets you can sell over and over again — that’s the passive income dream, right?

-Rachel said a lot of people spend hours creating a product, then just want to list it quickly and don’t spend enough time making the listing attractive to customers.
+A lot of people spend hours creating a product, then just want to list it quickly on Etsy and be done with it.
+They don’t spend enough time making the listing attractive to customers.

 Etsy allows you to add 10 images per listing.
-Rachel recommends you use all 10 image slots with beautiful images showing customers exactly what they’re getting.
+Rachel recommended using all 10 image slots with beautiful images so customers know exactly what they’re getting.

 Etsy also allows you to add short 15-second videos to your listings.
-Rachel said she strongly recommends people learn how to add videos showing customers how to fill out or use the printables they’re downloading.
+Rachel strongly recommended adding videos to show customers how to use the printables they’re downloading.

 Use Highly Relevant Keywords and Descriptions

 Using the right keywords is crucial for visibility on Etsy.
 Etsy is a search engine and a lot of people start out by searching for what they want using keywords.